-English 11 Honors is a more rigorous version of English 11 CP (described above) designed to challenge the highly-motivated student with advanced skills in reading and writing.
+English 11 Honors is a more rigorous version of English 11 CP (described above) designed to challenge the highly motivated student with advanced skills in reading and writing.
 Students are required to synthesize multiple texts that are longer or more complex and produce compositions with greater development.

-AP ENGLISH (Language and Composition) (0435)

-Prerequisite: American Literature Honors & Teacher Recommendation
+AP ENGLISH (Language and Composition) (0435) 5 Credits Prerequisite: English 10 Honors & Teacher or AP Potential Recommendation Full Year Grade 11